Bade Achhe Lagte Hain: Response

-Episode #166 of Bade Achhe Lagte Hain, directed by Anil V. Kumar and telecast on 12 March 2012, portrayed the protagonists (Ram and Priya) consummating their marriage.
+Episode #166 which was directed by Anil V. Kumar and telecast on 12 March 2012, portrayed Ram and Priya consummating their marriage.
 The episode was backed by a teaser to draw hype and interest.
 Within minutes of its telecast the episode went viral on YouTube with nearly 150,630 hits and counting.
 It also trended on social networking and microblogging sites such as Twitter.
 India Today described the episode as "aesthetically shot" whileTimes of India described it as "action packed".
 There was mocking of the episode and the overweight Ram Kapoor from some segments; Ram Kapoor responded that he would not lose weight for the television industry.
 IBN Live commented, "Indian television is still a good few decades immature when it comes to sex on the TV screen.
 So much for all the matured relationships and relevant themes – love making on Indian TV is as painful and archaic as the shaking flowers replacing actors on screen when they kiss or make love.
 A small sigh of relief and Ekta Kapoor and the director can congratulate themselves for the real onscreen peck on the lips."
 The episode was hyped as a couple on an Indian television had never before been so bold.
 The episode worried certain viewers who did not want to watch the episode with their children.
 Emirates 24/7 called it a "shocker to the Indian families".
 Yet India Today described it as a "big surprise for the audiences".
 Times of India rated the consummation scene as the Top Intimate Moment on TV.
 The last couple who had kissed on Indian television was Aditya Jakhar (Raqesh Vashisht) and Priya Jakhar (Ridhi Dogra) in the STAR Plus soap opera, Maryada...Lekin Kab Tak? in 2010.
-Following the telecast of the episode Ram Kapoor tweeted a thank you.Bade Achhe Lagte Hain is the second most-watched fictional Hindi television show in the weekdays of the twenty-ninth week of 2012 (15–21 July) with a Television Rating Point (TRP) of 4.2, which was 0.5 points up from the TRP of the previous week (8–14 July) when the show had a TRP of 3.7.
+Following the telecast of the episode Ram Kapoor tweeted a thank you.

+Bade Achhe Lagte Hain is the second most-watched fictional Hindi television show in the weekdays of the twenty-ninth week of 2012 (15–21 July) with a Television Rating Point (TRP) of 4.2, which was 0.5 points up from the TRP of the previous week (8–14 July) when the show had a TRP of 3.7.
 In early January 2013, the soap opera's TRP went down to 2.3.

 In a 2014 poll conducted by Shaadi.com, Ram and Priya were voted the Favourite TV Couple by 42.3% of Indians.
 Fans even dub the on-screen couple Raya (also written as RaYa), which is a linguistic blend of the pair's names.
 Ram Kapoor was also called "the Indian husband we love" by a Sunday publication in 2012.
 Ram Kapoor and Sakshi Tanwar later came together to portray the role of a couple in the ALTBalaji web-series Karrle Tu Bhi Mohabbat, which premiered in 2017 and was noted for its common plot elements with Bade Achhe Lagte Hain.